Iowa / Franklin County

 What is the weather like in Coulter, IA year-round?

-Coulter experiences all four seasons, with cold winters averaging lows of 10°F and warm summers reaching highs of 83°F. The area receives about 32.5 inches of rainfall annually and enjoys sunshine on 54% of days, providing a balanced Midwestern climate.
+Coulter experiences four distinct seasons, with warm summers reaching highs of 83°F and cold winters dipping to 10°F. The area receives about 33 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 10°F